tylergannon/rails-workflow/README.markdown

 ## Invoking State Transitions

-You may call the method named for the event itself, or else the more generic `process_event!` method
+You may call the method named for the event itself, or else the more generic `transition!` method

 ```ruby
 a = Article.new